 Let’s start with the neo component, related to economic logics, cost‐effectiveness, and modernization discourse.
 Neoliberal policies aim to solve the fiscal crisis of the state, as well as to discipline social actors.
 Advances in contraception, reproductive health, and sexual rights (in the context of AIDS) have been perfectly compatible with focused social policies and processes of NGOization.
 AIDS, reproductive health (or family planning), and even malnutrition/poverty have provided an impersonal discourse of medicalization in order to legitimize laws and policies that could also be framed as issues of sexual rights.
 In other words, progress in gay rights has been achieved thanks to the AIDS epidemic, and progress in women’s rights has been achieved thanks to rates of maternal mortality or of unwanted pregnancies.
 Neoliberal governments and global institutions more easily accept arguments in terms of “health” (which are impersonal and apolitical) than arguments that are framed in terms of sexual rights and social justice.

 Some advances have been instrumental for neoliberals: these advances have allowed for cost saving, homogenizing populations, and controlling potentially radical social actors.
 Measures that we could read as pertaining to social justice have been framed in de‐radicalized ways and translated into instrumental laws and policies.
 The implementation of legal and policy reforms has also encouraged private profit: pharmaceutical companies, private and public health providers, etc., make money if more people get access to drugs and treatment.
 Notably, advances in gender and sexual rights facilitate a regional self‐image of modern societies, modern politicians, and modern political systems.
 The enlightened middle classes that support individual values of sexual freedom find in these measures (divorce, sex education, and even equal marriage) a sort of compensation for the unjust economic policies and attacks on social rights that have occurred simultaneously.
-Parliaments and political elites have used “modern” laws and policies around gender and sexuality to prove that they are “modern,” “first world,” and “non‐conservative.”
-2 Neoliberal politics are thus coherent with access to rights through the marketplace (i.e., practices of consumer citizenship) and are not incompatible with the advancement of sexual rights.
+Parliaments and political elites have used “modern” laws and policies around gender and sexuality to prove that they are “modern,” “first world,” and “non‐conservative.”2 Neoliberal politics are thus coherent with access to rights through the marketplace (i.e., practices of consumer citizenship) and are not incompatible with the advancement of sexual rights.
 This phenomenon is perhaps paradoxical, but not contradictory.

 The second component is the liberal aspect of neoliberalism and post‐neoliberalism.
 This liberal component refers to the discourses of personal rights, autonomy, equality, and freedom.
 In the wake of dictatorships and authoritarian regimes, a human rights discourse has become a lingua franca, a universal framing of political claims, laws, and policies in Argentina and other Latin American countries.
 Human rights discourses have allowed for the constitution of a social justice and sexual justice agenda, as well as for the formation of sexual subjects and social movements around gender and sexuality throughout the region.
-These processes are well documented.
-3 Liberal and rights-based discourse has prevailed since the 1980s with no interruptions: during the “hope stage” of early democratic transitions (1980s), during the neoliberal climax (1990s), during the period of crisis of neoliberalism (2001, 2002…), and today in this post‐neoliberal period (the last decade or so).
+These processes are well documented.3 Liberal and rights-based discourse has prevailed since the 1980s with no interruptions: during the “hope stage” of early democratic transitions (1980s), during the neoliberal climax (1990s), during the period of crisis of neoliberalism (2001, 2002…), and today in this post‐neoliberal period (the last decade or so).

 And finally, we can consider the third component: post.
 This post‐neoliberal moment is at the same time a revival of the populist and left discourses of the past.
 This is referred to as both “post‐neoliberal” and “neo‐populist.”
-Several different articulations of this dynamic circulate among contemporary scholars: struggles over the meaning of populism and the left are, in fact, part of Latin American politics.
-4
+Several different articulations of this dynamic circulate among contemporary scholars: struggles over the meaning of populism and the left are, in fact, part of Latin American politics.4

 Although neoliberal structures are still in place, the post qualification is indeed apt.
 In South America, we are witnessing a re‐politicization of politics, a re‐politicization of rhetoric, legitimacy, identities, and social mobilization.
 Human rights discourse has been radicalized again, reinfused with the politics of memory and justice.
 We have seen a rebirth of social justice discourse, with campaigns for gender and sexual rights reframing their claims in the name of equality, democracy, social justice, and intersectional/postcolonial approaches.
 All of these processes have occurred within states, political parties, and public institutions that have been shaped by two or three decades of neoliberal hegemony.
-It is in this context of post‐neoliberal politics that Argentina voted in 2010 for equal marriage, with populist, liberal, neoliberal and post‐neoliberal arguments together contributing to its success.
-5
+It is in this context of post‐neoliberal politics that Argentina voted in 2010 for equal marriage, with populist, liberal, neoliberal and post‐neoliberal arguments together contributing to its success.5

 In my view, de‐politicization and de‐sexualization are fellow travelers.
 De-politicization means hiding the structural and historical conditions that produce “an issue,” removing it from its context of symbolic values and social relations.
 De-sexualization means hiding the sexual nature of some issues, social relations, and symbolic values.
 For example, illegal abortion, vulnerability to HIV, or violence against women could be framed as health issues, gender issues, social justice issues, but also as sexual issues.
 Recognition of the sexual nature of those issues makes them “problematic” for democracies that by definition exclude whatever appears to be radical, personal, and conflictive.
 To fully achieve the promise of post-neoliberalim, contemporary feminists (and sexual/social justice movements and intellectuals more generally) must work to re‐politicize and to re-sexualize issues, relations, and values (to show the structural and historical conditions of processes and situations, as well as their sexual specificity) in Latin America and beyond.

-3. Jelín and Hershberg 1996; Carlos Cáceres, Gloria Careaga, Tim Frasca, and Mario Pecheny, eds., Sexualidad, Estigma y Derechos Humanos: Desafíos para el Acceso a la Salud en América Latina, (Lima: Universidad Peruana Cayetano Heredia/Ford Foundation, 2006); Carlos Cáceres, Tim Frasca, Mario Pecheny, and Veriano Terto, Jr., eds., Ciudadanía sexual en América Latina: Abriendo el debate, (Lima: Universidad Peruana Cayetano Heredia/Ford Foundation, 2004); Mario Pecheny and Rafael de la Dehesa, “Sexualidades y políticas en América Latina: un esbozo para la discusión,” Sexualidade e política na América Latina: histórias, interseções e paradoxos, Sonia Correa and Richard Parker, eds., (Rio de Janeiro: Abia, 2011) 31-79.
-Available at: http://www.sxpolitics.org/pt/wp-content/uploads/2009/10/sexualidades-y-politicas‐en‐america‐latina‐rafael‐de‐la‐dehesa-y‐mario‐pecheny.pdf [Return to text]
+- Jelín and Hershberg 1996; Carlos Cáceres, Gloria Careaga, Tim Frasca, and Mario Pecheny, eds., Sexualidad, Estigma y Derechos Humanos: Desafíos para el Acceso a la Salud en América Latina, (Lima: Universidad Peruana Cayetano Heredia/Ford Foundation, 2006); Carlos Cáceres, Tim Frasca, Mario Pecheny, and Veriano Terto, Jr., eds., Ciudadanía sexual en América Latina: Abriendo el debate, (Lima: Universidad Peruana Cayetano Heredia/Ford Foundation, 2004); Mario Pecheny and Rafael de la Dehesa, “Sexualidades y políticas en América Latina: un esbozo para la discusión,” Sexualidade e política na América Latina: histórias, interseções e paradoxos, Sonia Correa and Richard Parker, eds., (Rio de Janeiro: Abia, 2011) 31-79.
+Available at: http://www.sxpolitics.org/pt/wp-content/uploads/2009/10/sexualidades-y-politicas‐en‐america‐latina‐rafael‐de‐la‐dehesa-y‐mario‐pecheny.pdf [↩]

-4. Ernesto Calvo and Victoria Murillo María, “Who Delivers?
+- Ernesto Calvo and Victoria Murillo María, “Who Delivers?
 Partisan Clients in the Argentine Electoral Market,” American Journal of Political Science 48.4(2004): 742-757; Germán Pérez, “Genealogía del quilombo.
 Una exploración profana sobre algunos significados del 2001,” La huella piquetera.
 Avatares de las organizaciones de desocupados después de 2001, Sebastián Pereyra, Germán Pérez, and Federico Schuster, eds., (La Plata: Ediciones Al Margen, 2008).
 Alain Touraine, “Entre Bachelet et Morales, existe-t-il une Gauche en Amérique latine?”
 Nueva Sociedad 205(2006): 14-23; Gerardo Aboy Carles, “Populismo, regeneracionismo y democracia,” Revista Postdata 15.1(2010): 11-30; Germán J. Pérez, Oscar Aelo, and Gustavo Salerno, eds., Todo aquel fulgor.
-La política argentina después del neoliberalismo, (Buenos Aires: Nueva Trilce, 2011).
-[Return to text]
+La política argentina después del neoliberalismo, (Buenos Aires: Nueva Trilce, 2011). [↩]